The Adventure of the Crooked Man: Plot

-Like Wood, Holmes is hesitant to rake up a 30-year-old military scandal; learning that the medical examiner has confirmed the Colonel died of apoplexy, Holmes keeps Wood's story secret for the time being.
-Questioned by Watson about Nancy's use of the name "David", when no one involved in the case went by that name, Holmes decides that Nancy must have been comparing her husband to the Biblical King David, who arranged the murder of Uriah to steal Bathsheba from him.
+Like Wood, Holmes is hesitant to rake up a 30-year-old military scandal; learning that the medical examiner has confirmed the colonel died of apoplexy, Holmes keeps Wood's story secret for the time being.
+Questioned by Watson about Nancy's use of the name "David" when no one involved in the case went by that name, Holmes decides that Nancy must have been comparing her husband to the Biblical King David, who arranged the murder of Uriah to have Uriah's wife Bathsheba.

 Commentary

 "Elementary, my dear Watson" is an often quoted line from Sherlock Holmes.
 However, Holmes never says this in any of Sir Arthur Conan Doyle's stories.
 In The Adventure of the Crooked Man, though, he comes his closest to it: